micahcochran/cs621-final-project/README.md

 Open your browser to http://localhost:5000/

-## Vagrant notes
+## Notes
-The Vagrant image uses Ubuntu 20.04, which has an end of life in April of 2025.
-This is because at the time of development Ubuntu LTS 22.04 had some issues installing MongoDB.
+The Vagrant image uses Ubuntu 20.04 (end of life in April of 2025).
+At development time, Ubuntu LTS 22.04 had some issues installing MongoDB.
+Docker was investigated, but ran into a slightly more complicated configuration when using official MongoDB docker image.
+(Vagrant is Virtual Machine software, where Docker is containerization.
+These are similar, but Docker would be preferred for website software. )

-## Project Notes
 The parsing code, `parse_constitution.py`, scrape the text from the Alabama Constitution website.
 It used the BeatifulSoup library to help with parses the HTML and store it in MongoDB.
-Unfortunately, the parsing code has been lost, but the MongoDB dumps from tha code are in the project [/mongo-backup/dump/legal_text/].
+Unfortunately, the parsing code has been lost, but the MongoDB dumps from tha code are in the project [/mongo-backup/dump/legal_text/](/mongo-backup/dump/legal_text/).

 ## Attribution
 * Fonts are hosted by Google Fonts: